realwsq/clustering-analysis/README.md

 At the moment, we have:

 -  🚀 Built core features.
--  ⁠🧪 Tested and experimented on the IBL brainwide map dataset.
+-  ⁠🧪 Experimented on the IBL brainwide map dataset.

 We are

 -   ⁠📖 Writing documentation and examples.

-We will provide more information, including installation instructions and feature demos, as we approach a stable release.
+We will provide more information, including feature demos, as we approach a stable release.

 ## How to Stay Updated

 -  ⁠🌟 *Star this repository* to receive notifications about the latest updates.
 -  ⁠📧 *Watch* the repository for detailed development progress.

-## License
+## Contact

-This project is licensed under the [MIT License](LICENSE).
+shuqi.wang@epfl.ch

 ---